Licensed Mortgage Loan Originator

 - Take the education requirements that include 20 hours of NMLS-approved courses (3 hours federal law and regulations, 3 hours ethics (including fraud, consumer protection, and fair lending practies), 2 hours non-traditional mortgages, and 12 hours of electives); AND 15 hours of Utah-approved pre-licensing education through an approved provider.
 The Utah 15-hour education must be completed prior to taking the state exam.
 This course expires one year after completion so you must apply for a license before it expires.

 - After passing both exams, complete the MU4 Form (Individual Record) in NMLS.
 This is your application for licensure.
 The company you are affiliating with will need to sponsor you for an approved (active) license.
+If you do not have a sponsor, your license will be in an inactive status until you have an employer sponsorship.

 - Pay all licensing fees as assessed in NMLS.